 We also added to the captions of the supplementary figures specifying which studies reported annual data and which only reported averages.
-I have some minor comments and questions, which I will list below in the order in which they occur in the text: Line 167: add figure or table reference where we can see these results. done Line 222-225: add figure or table reference where we can see these results. done Figure 2: I know what a violin is, but do not know a violin plot.
+I have some minor comments and questions, which I will list below in the order in which they occur in the text: Line 167: add figure or table reference where we can see these results.

+Response: done Line 222-225: add figure or table reference where we can see these results.

+Response: done Figure 2: I know what a violin is, but do not know a violin plot.
 This requires some more help to readers like me: what is on the X axis?
 What are the bars within the violins?
 What are marginal estimated responses at the rotation level?
 And what are marginal estimated pivot points?

-We adjusted the caption to have more clarity:
+Response: We adjusted the caption to have more clarity:

 Figure 2: (a) Violin plot of the difference/buffer between the leaching breakpoint and the agronomically-optimum nitrogen rate (AONR) in continuous maize (Zea mays) and rotated maize (i.e. maize rotated with soybean in a 2-year cycle (Glycine max)).
-The thick dark horizontal line in the middle of the violin is the median.
+The thick dark horizontal line in the middle of the violin is the mean.
 The shape and finer lines show the distribution of the data. (b) Maize yield and (c) NO3-N leaching response to N fertilizer.
-Gray lines in (b) and (c) are the bilinear model predictions for each site-year, colored lines are marginal estimated responses at the rotation level.
-Colored bars along the x-axis indicate the marginal estimated pivot points for continuous (orange) and rotated (blue) maize for each site.
+Gray lines in (b) and (c) are the bilinear model predictions for each site-year, colored lines are statistical model predictions at the rotation level.
+Colored bars along the x-axis indicate the statistical model predicted breakpoints continuous (orange) and rotated (blue) maize for each site.

 Does the model predict yields 0-8 tonnes/yr for 0 N rates?
 That sounds like something to be very worried about.
-We added in a sentence in section 4.3:
+Response: We added in a sentence in section 4.3:

 The significant effect of site and year on the baseline leaching load is further evidence of the important role soil and weather have in determining the fate of residual N over multiple seasons.
 Residual N can be leached from the soil profile or taken up by the plant, resulting in high leaching loads and/or grain yields even in seasons when no N fertilizer is applied.

 Figure 3: what is rotated soybean and what is rotated maize.
 Nowhere in the text has this been explained, so I have no idea.
-We added a note about what rotated soybean and rotated maize is into the text:
+Response: We added a note about what rotated soybean and rotated maize is into the text:

 In section 2.1.3: For the 2-year rotation, the model was run twice: one set of simulations with maize followed by soybean and the other with soybean followed by maize such that we could compare the outputs from rotated maize (maize in the 2-year maize-soybean rotation) with continuous maize each year.